PERSONAL

 Personal Column in Preston St, which is the street that the Ministry rehearsal rooms was on.
 It was also the location for the Yates's Wine Lodge where we finished up after those rehearsals.

 The Gilmore was at the back of the Ministry, and most of the bands that rehearsed there seemed to get photographed outside it at some point.
-It was only much later that i looked at the building itself, and realised that it must have been tiny inside.
+It was only much later, after they knocked it down, that i looked at the building itself, and realised that it must have been tiny inside.
+Pre-VHS, that was how you got porn, if that was how your tastes were.
 L to R: Colin Brown, Mike McCarrol, Marc Vormawah, Mike Hayes.

 outside the gilmore